When to Install a VRC Freight Lift at Your Facility

 If you’re trying to determine whether a VRC will improve operations at your facility, ask yourself a few questions:

 • Is my facility using floor space optimally?
-If not, mezzanine flooring systems can provide a cost-effective solution—but only when complemented with appropriate MHE.
+If not, mezzanine flooring systems can provide a cost-effective solution—but only when you include an efficient way to move freight between mezzanine levels.

 To read several examples of VRC lift applications, read: Vertical Reciprocating Conveyors: 5 Sample Use Cases